 A project can contain different types of styles.

 System styles are those that are installed with ArcGIS Pro.
 They are authored by Esri and are read-only.
 You can't make changes to them, but you can copy items from them into your own styles to modify them.
 Some system styles are added to new projects by default: ArcGIS 2D, ArcGIS 3D, ArcGIS Colors, and ColorBrewer Schemes RGB.
 Others are available, but you need to explicitly add them to the project.

 Your Favorites style is always available in a project; it can't be removed.
 It is linked to your user account, not the project.
-Items you store in it will be available across projects.
-You can use it to store style items you use frequently or as a testing area for working with styles.
+Items you store in the Favorites style will be available across projects.
+You can use it to store style items you use frequently or as a testing area for building new style items.
 The Favorites style is not included as a project style when you package or share a project.

 Mobile styles are intended for use in mobile apps but can also be used in ArcGIS Pro.
 They have some limitations that standard styles do not.
 They are ideal when authoring maps and scenes that will be shared to a mobile app.